sundeepbassi/djangopetblog/README.md

 #### Update A Comment

+On this page the user is able to update a comment that they have made on a particular post.
+The user was also given the option to have a cancel button if they decided to change their minds.

 #### Delete A Comment

+On this page the user is able to delete a comment that they have made on a particular post.
+The user was also given the option to have a cancel button if they decided to change their minds.

 #### Logout
 Signed up users can logout after signing into the blog.
 This will redirect the user back to the homepage.